Beat-k/BEA/README.md

 No consumer gaming console has shipped 10 GbE SFP+ as standard.
 BEATEK is introducing this in the gaming industry through the BEA Aura Console.

-When a gaming company is ready to build 4D-capable hardware — a console that can run BEA_Aura_DDR4_OS licensed content, GPU-Verse sessions, or W-axis multiplayer — 10 GbE SFP+ is the minimum network floor the architecture requires.
+When a gaming company is ready to build 4D-capable hardware — a console that can run BEA_Aura_CSE_OS licensed content, GPU-Verse sessions, or W-axis multiplayer — 10 GbE SFP+ is the minimum network floor the architecture requires.
 The BEA Aura Console establishes that floor now, ahead of any licensing deal.

 Every BEA Aura Console owner is operating on infrastructure that the next generation of gaming is being built toward.
 That is not a coincidence — it is the foundation.